brandynlucca/AcousticScattering.jl/docs/src/gallery/examples/bent.md

 ## [3D scattering lobes](@id gallery-radiation)

-Radius is far-field amplitude magnitude divided by its maximum; color is directional target strength in dB re 1 m².
+Radius is far-field amplitude magnitude divided by its maximum.
+Color is directional target strength in dB re 1 m².
 This is a radiation pattern, not the body's physical surface.
 The direction opposite the incident wave gives the backscattering strength.

 ```@example gallery_bent
 pattern = bistatic_map(solution, range(0, pi; length=61), range(0, 2pi; length=121))